kylelrichards11/DSPipeline/readme.md

 The constructor must contain all information that needs to be remembered to recreate the step.
 All step specific arguments must pass through here.
 Additionally, a field stating that the model has been fitted must be created.
 This is used in the `transform` function to throw a `TransformError` if the step has not been previously fitted.
 Finally `self.changes_num_samples` specifies whether or not running this step will add or remove data samples.
 Generally this is okay for training data but not for testing data.

-`fit` and `transform` methods must be created, each of which must have the signature `func(self, data, y_label='label')`. `fit` should take care of anything that is done based on the train data, while `transform` needs to be able to run on any input data set.
+`fit` and `transform` methods must be created, each of which must have the signature `func(self, X, y=None)`. `fit` should take care of anything that is done based on the train data, while `transform` needs to be able to run on any input data set.
 Note that when `transform` is called on a test set, there are no labels.
 The `fit` function must also return the transformed data because when fitting in the pipeline, each step must be fitted to the output from the previous steps.
 Therefore in order to fit a step, the data must have been transformed by the previous steps.

 ## Example Adding
 ```python